 9. If you prefer little crunchy ladoo, 1/4 cup of roasted and powdered poha can be added to the peanut mixture.
 But adjust the sweetness.

-10. For more sweetness, jaggery quantity can be increased to 1 cup .
+10. Furthermore, for more sweetness, jaggery quantity can be increased to 1 cup .

-11. Shelf life of this peanut laddu recipe is 10 days, when kept outside.
+11. Finally, shelf life of this peanut laddu recipe is 10 days, when kept outside.